Back

 SME interviews, what marketers actually said

-I ran 12 sessions with content marketers, growth leads, and content managers across SaaS companies.
+I ran a lot of sessions with content marketers, growth leads, and content managers across SaaS companies.
 The conversations were more specific than I expected.
 Three breakdowns came up in every session:

 • Fragmented tools → broken workflows.
 “It's not that any one tool is bad.
 It's that nothing talks to anything else.”